ValerasNarbutas/ValerasNarbutas.github.io/_posts/2023-03-18-Tip-of-the-day-handlebar-helper-copytoclip.md

 };
 ```

-> Note: rename "yournamespace" to your own namespace
+- Rename "yournamespace" to your own namespace.
-  {: .prompt-info }

-> Note: Put javascript file in sharepoint library, i named my js: my.js
+- Put javascript file in sharepoint library
-  {: .prompt-info }

-> Note: Also svg in the example not realy nice :) you can use your own svg or image file
+- Svg in the example not really best :) but you can use your own svg or image file
-  {: .prompt-info }

 In Content Query web part - at last step - add this js file to External Scripts